- ►What does Druva offer for business continuity?

 ►Is the data secured when transferred from Phoenix storage to customer AWS account?

 The Phoenix DRaaS solution is built on top of Phoenix's "already established" secure backup solution (the backup data stored in Phoenix Cloud is encrypted using digital envelope encryption).
 This data is securely transferred in its encrypted form to the customer’s AWS account.
-In the customer’s account, the data is decrypted to create an AMI.
+In the customer’s account, the data is decrypted to create a DR copy.

 ►How much data is transferred from Phoenix storage to customer’s AWS account with each DR job?

 When the DR job runs for the first time, the entire raw data corresponding to the latest backup stored in Phoenix storage is transferred to the customer’s AWS account.
 For subsequent DR jobs, only incremental data since the last DR job, is transferred to the AWS account.

 ►What does Phoenix need for the DRaaS service?